bryan-lima/postgresql-digital-innovation-one/commands-used.md

 SELECT id, nome, gerente FROM funcionarios WHERE gerente IS NULL UNION ALL
-SELECT id, nome, gerente FROM funcionarios WHERE id = 999; -- Apenas para exemplificar
+SELECT id, nome, gerente FROM funcionarios WHERE id = 999;

 CREATE OR REPLACE RECURSIVE VIEW vw_func(id, gerente, funcionario) AS (